sendgrid/sendgrid-nodejs/README.md

 Email helps you more powerfully prepare your message to be sent.

-NOTE: anything that is available in the Email constructor is available for use in the `sendgrid.send`, `sendgrid.web`, and `sendgrid.smtp` functions.
+NOTE: anything that is available in the Email constructor is available for use in the `sendgrid.send` function.

 To get started create an Email object: